erincunningham7/project-portfolio-three/README.md

 *Hand Class*

 * Testing was carried out on the hand class to make sure the functions work in the correct fashion - give cards to each player, empty the deck at the beginning of each game and return the total value of cards in a players hand.
-To test, I assigned a my_hand variable to the hand class.
-Using dot notation I added both test cards to the newly created hand variable.
+To test, I assigned a my_hand identifier to the hand class.
+Using dot notation I added both test cards to the newly created hand identifier.
 Using print, I checked the terminal to see that both cards were now present in the hand.
-Afterwards I made a new variable to test the hand_total function, assigning it the my_hand variable and the hand_total() function using dot notation.
+Afterwards I made a new variable to test the hand_total function, assigning it the my_hand identifier and the hand_total() function using dot notation.

 * The hand class worked as intended.

 *Deck Class*

 * Testing was done on the deck class to ensure it was working perfectly - creating a full deck of playing cards, looping through the suits and ranks and creating cards accordingly, shuffling the cards and lastly dealing the cards in the appropriate fashion.
-I created a deck variable and assigned it the deck class.
-The variable accessed the create_deck method using dot notation and was printed to the terminal.
+I created a deck identifier and assigned it the deck class.
+The identifier accessed the create_deck method using dot notation and was printed to the terminal.
 To test the shuffle function I used dot notation again to ingress the shuffle method, and used the print statement.

 * The deck class worked as intended.